Ace1032/Ace1032/README.md

 # Android Developer

 ## Introduction:
-I am a passionate and dedicated Android developer with a strong desire to contribute to exciting projects and continuously expand my development skills.
-With a solid foundation in Android development and a keen interest in learning new technologies, I am committed to delivering high-quality and innovative solutions that meet the needs of users and clients.
+I am a passionate and dedicated Software developer with a strong desire to contribute to exciting projects and continuously expand my development skills.
+With a solid foundation in software development and a keen interest in learning new technologies, I am committed to delivering high-quality and innovative solutions that meet the needs of users and clients.

 ## Skills:
 - Proficient in Java and Kotlin programming languages for Android development.